JuliaSmoothOptimizers/FletcherPenaltySolver.jl/docs/src/fine-tuneFPS.md

 ### Algorithmic parameters

-The metadata are defined in a `AlgoData` structure at the initialization of `FPSSolver`.
+The metadata is defined in a `AlgoData` structure at the initialization of `FPSSolver`.

 | Parameters    | Type          | Default  | Description                                                                                               |
 | ------------- | ------------- | -------- | --------------------------------------------------------------------------------------------------------- |